 How different genders behave and communicate at work shape work cultures.
-Scholars have looked into how work cultures can be gendered (e.g., McDowell 1997, 2009, Hall et al. 2007, Kelan 2008, Valentine et al., 2014, Warren 2015).
+Scholars have looked into how work cultures can be gendered (e.g., Hall, Hockey, & Robinson, 2007; Kelan, 2008; McDowell, 1997, 2009; Valentine, Jackson, & Mayblin, 2014; Warren, 2016).
 For example, Hall et al. (2007) and Valentine et al. (2004) investigate the embodied experience of female and male fire brigades.
 McDowell (1997) looks into various ways of doing gender in the services sector.
-Warren (2015) studies the masculinities of male workers in the context of surfboard-making.
+Warren (2016) studies the masculinities of male workers in the context of surfboard-making.
 They all found that masculinities and femininities are constructed through labour processes which are deeply emotional and embodied.

-Online virtual workplaces where people collaborate and communicate online has no exception to such gendered work cultures.
+Online virtual workplaces where people collaborate and communicate are no exception to such gendered work cultures.
 One can observe such gendering processes in the development of free/libre open source software (FLOSS).
 FLOSS such as the Mozilla Firefox browser, is the result of many incremental innovations contributed by people located in different places around the world.
-Contributors communicate mainly online via email, on the Internet forums, mailing lists, Internet Relay Chat (IRC), or on social media.
-Some of these channels are formal, used by organisations to communicate work-related information, and others informal; some private, others public.
+Contributors communicate mainly online via email, on the Internet forums, mailing lists, Internet Relay Chat (IRC) or on social media.
+Some of these channels are formal, used by organizations to communicate work-related information, and others informal; some private, others public.
 While the open characteristics of FLOSS, which include the freedoms to study, change, distribute and redistribute source code, are warmly embraced, it has been argued that there are numerous barriers stopping people from participating.
-Gender issue has been highlighted as one.
-For example, the number of female contributors is extremely low, lower than the average in the ICT sector (see Ghosh et al. 2002, Nafus et al. 2006a).
-Gendered or even sexist languages have been observed on the communication channels mentioned above.
-While the 'open' nature of FLOSS has generated a highly valued online collaboration culture and network effect (Benkler 2006), such male-dominated networks have produced a culture predicated on male sociability and stabilised as masculinist space (Lin 2005, Nafus et al. 2006a, 2006b, Reagle 2013, Valentine et al. 2014).
+Gender issues have been highlighted as one.
+For example, the number of female contributors is extremely low, lower than the average in the information and communications technology (ICT) sector (see Ghosh, Glott, Krieger, & Robles, 2002; Nafus, Leach, & Krieger, 2006a).
+Gendered or even sexist language has been observed on the communication channels mentioned above.
+While the 'open' nature of FLOSS has generated a highly valued online collaboration culture and network effect (Benkler, 2006), such male-dominated networks have produced a culture predicated on male sociability and stabilized as masculinist space (Lin, 2005; Nafus et al., 2006a; Nafus, Leach, & Krieger, 2006b; Reagle, 2013; Valentine et al., 2014).

-Barriers for women to take part in FLOSS development have been discussed (see e.g., Lin 2005).
-For example, in terms of work culture and work-life balance, it is difficult for many women to juggle different responsibilities in life while doing a job that requires long-hour commitment to coding.
-Many women also do not have the skills and knowledge of some home-baked solutions circulated only in a closed male-centric geeky free/open source software community; most female developers seem to gain their knowledge from formal school curriculum (Lin 2005).
-Additionally, many have reported experiences of discriminating, abusive, sexist languages used online and/or offline (e.g. the RTFM culture), the lack of 'mentors' and role models, the male-dominated competitive meritocratic culture.
-The term "brogrammer" was also coined (Fores 2012, Hicks 2013, Kumar

-2014) to label the rather misogynist behaviour that male hackers sometimes exhibit when they socialize.
-All of these contribute to a women-unfriendly environment (ibid.).
+Barriers for women to take part in FLOSS development have been discussed (see, e.g., Lin, 2005).
+For example, in terms of work culture and work-life balance, it is difficult for many women to juggle different responsibilities in life while doing a job that requires long hours of commitment to coding.
+Many women also do not have the skills and knowledge of some home-baked solutions circulated only in a closed male-centric geeky free/open source software community; most female developers seem to gain their knowledge from the formal school curriculum (Lin, 2005).
+Additionally, many have reported experiences of discriminating, abusive, sexist language used online and/or offline (e.g., the Read The Fxxx Manual (RTFM) culture), the lack of 'mentors' and role models, and the male-dominated competitive meritocratic culture.
+The term 'brogrammer' was also coined (Fores, 2012; Hicks, 2013; Kumar, 2014) to label a rather misogynist behaviour that male hackers sometimes exhibit when they socialize.
+All of these contribute to a women-unfriendly environment.